-A number of submissions have sought a continued precautionary approach by Council on the matter of Genetically Modified Organism and include a statement, similar to the 2018 - 2028 LTP.
+Several submissions have sought a continued precautionary approach by Council on the matter of Genetically Modified Organism and include a statement, similar to the 2018 - 2028 LTP.
 Submissions have also requested resources to support participation in the GE Free Forum.